Spain vs. Portugal Golden Visa: Which One Should You Choose?

 Spain is more expensive than Portugal, however, for Europe, it is still considered to be low-cost.
 Living costs in Spain fluctuate depending on the region, with major cities being pricier than smaller towns or rural areas.
 The healthcare system in Spain is very good, with no premiums or out-of-pocket fees.
 The schools in Spain are highly recommended, with great international schools for foreigners.
 Spain is celebrated for its diverse landscapes and dynamic cities like Barcelona and Madrid.
 Its cultural heritage, art, and gastronomy are globally acclaimed.

 In Portugal, the average cost of living is 11% lower than in Spain.
-This is something to take into consideration, particularly if you don’t plan to become a permanent resident and work in Portugal.
+If you want to read a full article breaking down the costs of living in Portugal, see here.
+This is something to take into consideration, particularly if you plan to become a permanent resident and work in Portugal.
 Portugal is known for its scenic coastal cities like Lisbon and Porto, and the locals’ renowned hospitality.
-It boasts a high standard of living and a public-funded healthcare system, the Serviço Nacional de Saúde, ranked third for patient care and medical infrastructure.
+It boasts a high standard of living and a public-funded healthcare system; the Serviço Nacional de Saúde, is ranked third for patient care and medical infrastructure.

 Seeking Professional Advice